About the

 During COVID-19, the orchestra's audience and membership was in decline.
 In 2020/21 the orchestra chose to rename itself to an audience-friendly name: the San Antonio Community Orchestra.
 However, the members of the orchestra still remember and honor the memory and legacy of the Saltarelli family.
 Since the orchestra's rebranding, the community orchestra has grown in membership and is a thriving all-volunteer orchestra in the San Antonio community.

-The orchestra frequently collaborates with the Coker United Methodist Church Chancel Choir and Joe Gonzales (guitar).
+The orchestra frequently collaborates with the Coker Methodist Church Chancel Choir and Joe Gonzales (guitar).
 Prior collaborations have included Janet Tracy (tuba), Aaron Prado and George Prado, as well as others (reference our soloists pages on this website).
 The orchestra continually seeks opportunities to collaborate with local musicians.

 The San Antonio Community Orchestra strives to be a welcoming environment for all ages and skill levels of stringed musicians, providing a place for individuals to come together and play orchestral music in a fun and educational environment.